 The Workable World Trust (founded 2014)

 The Trust disseminates and promotes proposals for a more workable system of global governance including improved decision-making and program execution within the United Nations and other global governance agencies.
 While it focuses on the proposals of its director, Dr. Schwartzberg, published in Transforming the United Nations System: Designs for a Workable World, United Nations University Press, 2013; it will also support additional proposals and initiatives compatible with its general purpose.
-The Trust has endowed two annual graduate fellowships for students at the University of Minnesota and organized a major international conference, “Creating a Workable World”, at the university’s Humphrey School of Public Affairs in October 2015.
+The Trust has endowed two annual graduate fellowships for students at the University of Minnesota and organized an international conference, “Creating a Workable World”, at the university’s Humphrey School of Public Affairs in October 2015.
 It will closely monitor and selectively support initiatives promoted at that event.
 Founding Member, US Peace Memorial Foundation.

 Dr. Joseph E. Schwartzberg, Founder and Director

 White Bear Lake, MN 55110

 World Beyond War (founded 2014)

 This global nonviolent movement strives to fully end the institution of war and establish a just and sustainable peace.
 Actions include a Declaration of Peace, No to NATO - Yes to Peace Festival, online course, speakers bureau, advertising campaign, billboards, signs, maps showing militarism, calendar of peace holidays, video and the music video, “The End of War.”
 Hold conferences including NoWar2018 and Published book A Global Security System: Alternative to War.
 Founding Member andNominated for US Peace Prize, 2015 and 2019.

 PO Box 1484

 Charlottesville, VA 22902